Constipation (Home Remedies and Medications for Relief)

 What causes constipation?

-Theoretically, constipation can be caused by the slow passage of digesting food through any part of the intestine.
-Most of the time, however, the slowing occurs in the colon.
+Theoretically, constipation can be caused by the slow passage of digesting food through any part of the digestive system.
+Most of the time, however, the slowing occurs in the colon

 Medications that cause constipation

-A frequently over-looked cause of constipation is medications.
-The most common offending medications include:
+A frequently over-looked cause of this problem are medications.
+The most common offending drugs include: